November 3, 2018

 Hosted by Céline Peterson

-Featuring performances by Molly Johnson, Jackie Richardson, Larnell Lewis, Mike Downes, Robi Botos, Joseph Callender, and the Laura Secord Secondary School Concert Choir
+Featuring Molly Johnson, Jackie Richardson, Larnell Lewis, Mike Downes, Robi Botos, Joseph Callender, and the Laura Secord Secondary School Concert Choir

 Voices of Freedom Park

 Bravo Niagara! is proud to be involved with the Town of Niagara-on-the-Lake's Voices of Freedom Park.
 Voices of Freedom Park gives expression to the silenced and forgotten stories of people of African descent, enslaved, freed, and free, whose sacrifices, labour, skills, and talents contributed to the development of Niagara-on-the-Lake.
 This significant art installation permanently inscribes these Black men and women on the historical and cultural landscape of the town.

 Join us for the official opening of Voices of Freedom Park:

 November 2, 2018